piperwelch/ALIFE_2023/README.md

-Code for replicate the experiments in Searching in the Dark: Evolving Biobot Swarm Compositions to Efficiently Explore Obstructed Environments
+Code for the experiments in Searching in the Dark: Evolving Biobot Swarm Compositions to Efficiently Explore Obstructed Environments

 To begin evolving, run begin_evolving.py